susom/tide/README.md

 ### Using TiDE

-   Once prerequisites are met, open a command line and change the directory to the folder where TiDE source has been downloaded, eg. if on local system, source is downloaded at "C:\Dev\tide-source" navigate to the folder
+   Once prerequisites are met, open a command line and change the directory to the folder where TiDE source has been downloaded, e.g. if on local system, source is downloaded at "C:\Dev\tide-source" navigate to the folder

    ```
    cmd